Add to favorites

 Privatisation of the whole right wing of the chateau allows guests to live like true chatelains and feel at home.
 All outdoor spaces are open to guests.
 We live in the left wing of the chateau and are very conscious of tending to our guests and creating a tranquil and safe environment for them.
 We are also here to bring them (with prior reservation) breakfasts, snacks and Norman specialities.
 We offer self-care and wellness courses, as well as an introduction to beekeeping.
 As the chateau is a bed and breakfast, all common areas of the right wing are open to guests.
 I love welcoming my guests to this beautiful country and sharing my passions with them.
 A home, Alix de Villiersas gives yoga and mindfulness meditation courses or introductions.
 On request, a "home chef" will concoct you a menu with products chosen in Normandy.
 You will be served on a table beautifully set by us on antique family crockery.
 Guests can learn about the property's bees by putting on a beekeeping suit (by reservation and from spring onwards).
 We offer private tours from the outside of the property with a historical summary and we are always delighted to introduce children to the animals we have on site - chickens and ducks, and (in the right season) the lambs of the sheepfold.

 We recommend La Ferme des Patis for its fresh milk and butter; a private tour of the cellars and the Domaine Dupont distillery, one of the best calvados houses in the Pays d'Auge; the market of Saint-Pierre-sur-Dives, a picturesque cattle market, and the market of Cambremer, a traditional Norman market.
 Also in Cambremer is "Le P'tit Normand", a restaurant that serves home cooking, and "Le Baligan", the best fish restaurant in the area.
 "Le Home Varaville" beach is the most beautiful beach in the area - it is not very well know and is therefore unspoiled.
-"Face Baie" is a beach restaurant known only to locals and is wonderful in fine weather.
+Two minutes away, the Domaine de Ouezy, allows to discover all the farm animals on an ecological and organic agricultural estate of fifty hectares.

 2520 € - 5000 € per week